Mitski: Views on the music industry

 On September 9, 2019, at a show in Central Park, Mitski announced it would be her last show indefinitely, causing her fanbase to express their distress on social media.
-The reaction online to this announcement prompted her to tell her fans she was not going to quit music; however, at the time, she truly intended to quit music for good.
+The reaction online to this announcement prompted her to tell her fans she was not going to quit music; however, at the time, she intended to quit music for good.
 She has stated her main reason for quitting was that she had a difficult time grappling with newfound indie stardom when her 2018 album Be the Cowboy hit the mainstream.

-She said the music industry felt like a "super-saturated version of consumerism", and that in the industry "you have to be a product that’s being bought and sold and consumed".
+Mitski said the music industry felt like a "super-saturated version of consumerism", and that in the industry "you have to be a product that's being bought and sold and consumed".
 She regrets using her actual name to release music because it no longer felt like it belonged to her, and she felt like "a foreigner" to herself.
 She feared that by continuing to make music, eventually she would begin to create music she did not care about.
 In 2019, Mitski wrote a new single, "Working for the Knife", where she describes her "reluctance to return to the stage".
 In February 2022, Mitski released a new record Laurel Hell, returning to the music industry.

 Views on her fanbase

 Mitski has stated in interviews that she has an uneasy relationship with her fans because she finds their relationship to her and her music overwhelming.
 She found the "worshipful commentary" about herself online damaging to her self-image.
-Her fanbase has been described as both "extremely online", "cultish", and as rivaling "Taylor Swift and BTS in intensity, if not size."
+Her fanbase has been described as "extremely online", "cultish", and as rivaling "Taylor Swift and BTS in intensity, if not size".

-In an interview in 2022 she described the audience at one of her shows as "unrelenting.
-Everyone needed a piece of me ...
-I was so overwhelmed by hands grabbing at me that I was crying."
-In February 2022, Mitski tweeted out a statement asking fans to stop using their phones to record her shows, as "... it makes me feel as though we are not here together ...
-When I’m on stage and look to you but you are gazing into a screen, it makes me feel as though those of us on stage are being taken from and consumed as content, instead of getting to share a moment with you.”
+In a 2022 interview, she described the audience at one of her shows as "unrelenting".
+Recalling an instance where she had to proceed through an audience unescorted to her dressing room, she said: "Everyone needed a piece of me […] I was so overwhelmed by hands grabbing at me that I was crying."
+In February 2022, Mitski tweeted out a statement asking fans to stop using their phones to record her shows, as "…it makes me feel as though we are not here together… When I'm on stage and look to you but you are gazing into a screen, it makes me feel as though those of us on stage are being taken from and consumed as content, instead of getting to share a moment with you."

 Personal life

-Mitski reflects her eclectic cross-cultural identity as "half Japanese, half American but not fully either", a feeling that is often reflected in her music, which occasionally discusses issues of belonging.
-Mitski has described herself as Asian American, but does not necessarily think of herself that way, as "she would just say she's American".
+Mitski describes her cross-cultural identity as "half Japanese, half American but not fully either", a feeling that is often reflected in her music, which occasionally discusses issues of belonging.
+Mitski has expressed discomfort with calling herself "Japanese American" or "Japanese", and although she has described herself as "Asian American", she would rather "just say she's American".

 Since 2020, Mitski has resided in Nashville, Tennessee.
-She is vegan, likes horror films, and has two pet cats.